 People were curious about our offer of specialized Ancestry Private Tours where we help to connect the travelers and their Slovak relatives, organize family reunions, taking photos, and making videos.

 And above all, we introduced them to the work of our specially trained professional Guide-driver-translators.
 They are essential.

 I am personally responsible for every single private tour planning (from the first email contact up to the final, detailed itinerary), making use of knowing every corner of Slovakia (In the last 10 years, I probably visited every village even the smallest one and most of the churches, cemeteries and other sites).

 How do we start with a precise Ancestry Private tour planning?

 First of all, we ask for the travel dates, group size, and special requests.
-Secondly, we ask to get as much information about your ancestors as possible.
-If needed detailed archive research, we connect you with our long-term partner – professional genealogist.
+Secondly, we ask you to get as much information about your ancestors as possible.
+If needed detailed archive research, we connect you with our long-term partner – a professional genealogist.

-Once we have collected all the necessary information, we will start putting together the day by day itinerary with a focus on the area where your ancestors came from.
+Once we have collected all the necessary information, we will start putting together the day-by-day itinerary with a focus on the area where your ancestors came from.

 We will arrange the meetings with your relatives and prepare everything for your visit.

 We will add our passion for this unique experience, 10 years of travel experiences, travel tips, and of course the gastronomical delights, where and what to try;).